Pawventures

 Can I bring my dog to Hawaii on a cruise ship?
 Most cruise lines that stop in Hawaii follow the same DOA requirements.
 Your dog would need to meet all the same criteria.
 In practice, very few people bring dogs on Hawaiian cruises.

 What if my dog’s titer test comes back below 0.5 IU/mL?
 You will need to get another rabies booster, wait 30 days, and retest.
-The 120-day clock restarts from the new blood draw date.
+The 30-day waiting period restarts from the new blood draw date.

 Can puppies go to Hawaii?
 Yes, but puppies must be at least 9-10 months old by the time they arrive due to the vaccination and waiting period requirements.

-Is there any way to shorten the 120-day waiting period?
+Is there any way to shorten the 30-day waiting period after the blood draw?
 No. This is a firm rule with no exceptions.
+The waiting period begins the day after the lab receives your sample.

 Final Thoughts

 Flying to Hawaii with your dog is absolutely doable, but it requires more planning than almost any other domestic trip.
 Start the process at least six months before your intended travel date, follow every step precisely, and keep meticulous records.
+A well-fitted airline carrier is essential — the Sherpa Original Deluxe carries dogs up to 16 lbs and is Guaranteed On Board with Hawaiian Airlines, Alaska Airlines, and United.
+For anxious dogs, consider Zesty Paws Calming Chews during the 5-6 hour flight from the West Coast.
 The reward is sharing one of the most beautiful places on earth with your best friend.

 Koa loved Maui.
 The beach, the hiking, the restaurant patios, the constant attention from tourists who could not believe someone had brought a dog to Hawaii.
 It was worth every bit of the preparation.